l33tn00b/draginodls/README.md

 # draginodls and sensecap T1000
 Setting Up Dragino D-LS GPS Tracker and T1000-A Tracker for TTN

+When linking these to TTN, I use separate applications (because of separate payload decoders) (too lazy to create a unified one for both trackers).

 ## Dragino DLS
 Just some quick notes: